 Next, identify departments, offices, centers, or institutes that report to these Units.
 Create new units for each individual entity.
 Be sure to identify the appropriate hierarchical structures in the "reports to" field, as this is drawn upon when viewing Collaboratory reports.

 - TIP: Data entered into the Unit Course Code field is an important precedent to creating Courses and Sections.
-The Unit Course Code represents the prefix or abbreviation that your institution typically uses in the Course Bulletin (for example, courses in the biology department have the prefix BIO, whereas courses in the language department may have the prefixes SP, FR, GER, RUS, or CH).
-These prefixes are what link Courses to the Units that host them, and will be made available for selection during Course creation.
-You may identify multiple prefixes for a single unit if needed.
+The Unit Course Code represents the prefix or abbreviation that your institution typically uses in the Course Bulletin (for example, courses in the biology department have the course code BIO, whereas courses in the language department may have the course codes SP, FR, GER, RUS, or CH).
+These course codes are what link Courses to the Units that host them, and will be made available for selection during Course creation.
+You may identify multiple course codes for a single unit if needed.

 - TIP: Think strategically about the Contact Information you provide for each Unit - is it best to list your department heads/center directors, or the administrative assistants instead?
 If you need to share messaging related to Collaboratory operations (e.g., "It's time to enter your data for the last academic year!"), who will you have the most success communicating with on a semi-regular basis?